 The secret is part and parcel HTML5.
 Java and additional plug-ins are no longer required on client systems, helping to maximize efficiency and minimize time wasted by the user.
 The system’s capacity when loading large files has been increased relative to what it had been with Proofware.
 As a result, users can also look forward to master and sample files being loaded and then inspected more quickly, effectively getting to the heart of what the platform does best, which, as it so happens, is a great deal.

 GlobalVision Web offers users much the same proofing experience users would get with the desktop platform.
 That is, with an emphasis on “smooth,” with the proofing itself handled by the system, comprising the same applications (availability to users being based on administrator preferences).
 Any transition between the two applications should be just as smooth and seamless.
 The territory, however new overall, is nevertheless familiar between the two.
-The overlapping applications just as innovative.
+The overlapping applications are just as innovative.

 Multiple Apps, One GlobalVision